 Denton Black Film Festival

-Harry Eaddy, festival director says “We are beyond thrilled at the success of our first two years.
+Harry Eaddy, the festival director says “We are beyond thrilled at the success of our first two years.
 As we expand our reach to a national audience, our goal is to make DBFF an acclaimed platform for filmmakers from all over the world while maintaining our focus on building and sharing community here in Denton and North Texas at large”.